 Parent and child categories can also be created from locations on the site where categories can be edited during upload, from the Selection panel, and on the Asset Details page.
 As a best practice, communicate your approach to adding categories to fellow DAM admins to keep categories maintainable and scalable as needs change.

-If you need to make updates to asset category names, description, or where they display, you can edit the category.
+If you need to make updates to asset category names, descriptions, or where they display, you can edit the category.

-Click an asset category name, then Delete category to remove the category.
+Click an asset category name, then delete the category to remove the category.
 Deleting a category does not delete the assets in that category.

-If you'd like to change the way parent asset categories are organized, reorder them by clicking a category name and dragging and dropping the category into the correct position in the list on the Asset Categories page.
+If you would like to change the way parent asset categories are organized, reorder them by clicking a category name and dragging and dropping the category into the correct position in the list on the Asset Categories page.
 Categories can only be reordered within the same level.

 Child asset categories can be reorganized by dragging the child category in the list below the parent category, then dropping it into your preferred order.
 Child categories cannot be moved from one parent category to another.

-To display asset categories alphabetically, check Display alphabetically on the Edit Asset Category page or choose to display the category before another category, then click Update when you're done!
+To display asset categories alphabetically, check Display alphabetically on the Edit Asset Category page or choose to display the category before another category, then click Update when you are done!

 While both asset categories and metadata can be used as search tools, a strong metadata structure is a best practice recommendation to enhance the searching experience.